Cell Modules for Type $A$ Webs: Introduction

-In this paper we will frequently refer to ``simple'' examples as both inspiration and touchstones.
-The simplest example will be that of the Temperley-Lieb category, $\TLcat$.
-In this category (which manifests when studying $U_q(\Sl_2)$) the clasps are known as Jones-Wenzl elements.
-They all exist, which is to say the category is semisimple iff $q$ is not a root of unity.
+In this paper we will frequently refer to \lq\lq simple\rq\rq\ examples as both inspiration and touchstones.
+Our basic example will be that of the Temperley-Lieb category, $\TLcat$.
+In this category (which appears in the study of $U_q(\Sl_2)$) the clasps are known as Jones-Wenzl elements.
+Such elements all exist, which is to say that the category is semisimple, if and only if $q$ is not a root of unity.

 The diagrammatic category equivalent to the category of fundamental representations of $U_q(\Sl_n)$ is known as the category of webs or spiders.
 The concepts were introduced by Kuperberg for the rank 2 Cartan types~\cite{kuperberg_1996}.
 Type $A$ webs were developed by Cautis, Kamnitzer and Morrison using a variation on Howe duality~\cite{cautis_kamnitzer_morrison_2014}.
 Thereafter Bodish et. al. extended the construction to type $C_n$ \cite{bodish_elias_rose_tatham_2021}.